Beer in Hungary

 Beer in Hungary has been brewed for well over a thousand years and the country has a significant history of commercial beer production.

 Etymology

-The Hungarian word for beer is sör.
+The Hungarian word for beer is sör, which sounds almost like the English word sure.
 The word itself is of Oghuric origin.
 The word was most probably borrowed by the Hungarians in the era before the conquest of Hungary.

 History

-The first commercial brewery in Hungary was established in Buda in 1845 by Peter Schmidt.
+The first commercial brewery in Hungary was established in Buda in 1854 by Peter Schmidt.
 During the heyday of the Austro-Hungarian Empire, the Kőbánya district of Budapest became the centre of Hungary's brewing industry.
 The Dreher brewery is named after Anton Dreher, the creator of the Vienna lager style.
 He created the brewery in Budapest in 1862 and it came to dominate the Hungarian market before the Second World War.

 Breweries

 Today, Hungary has four large commercial brewers which produce mainly light lagers (világos) and German-style dark beers (bocks, barna).

 Lately, some microbreweries have also set up in Hungary, such as Fóti, Legenda, Monyó, Csupor or Mad Scientist.
 In the 2010s, a lively craft beer scene evolved, with numerous local breweries, festivals and bottleshops.